borizak/matrixex/README.txt

             True if the process succeeded.
             False otherwise.

-    3. - implement a static load method, with signature: all() -> object
+    3. - implement a classmethod with signature: all() -> object

         - This method should load ALL the source data from disk/db to memory and return the containing object.
         - This method should return a None object if data for source was not scraped yet.

-    4. - implement a static search method, with signature : search(value : str , **kwargs) -> list(object)
+    4. - implement a classmethod with signature: search(value : str , **kwargs) -> list(object)

         - This method should return a list of objects (typically url's, but could be any object) which are considered 'hits' for the searched string.